 Bond’s passion for growing the game of golf has increased her desire to plan and host large-scale tournaments at Florida State.
-She hosted the NCAA East Regional Championship in 2014 and the NCAA Tallahassee Regional Championship in 2018.
-Both were events that showcased the best in women’s collegiate golf.
-Bond has played host to six Florida State Match-Up Tournaments and will host a third Regional championship in May 2022 as she continues to attract high level competition to the city of Tallahassee on an annual basis.
+She hosted the NCAA East Regional Championship in 2014 and the NCAA Tallahassee Regional Championship in both 2018 ad 2022.
+Bond has played host to nine Florida State Match Up Tournaments and will host a fourth Regional championship in May 2026 as she continues to attract high level competition to the city of Tallahassee on an annual basis.

 SUCCESS AT PRINCETON

 Bond was successful in her first head coaching position at Princeton (2006-10) as she guided the Tigers to eight tournament victories and four top four finishes in four Ivy League championship tournaments.
 The Tigers finished in second place in the Ivy league championship in 2007.
 Bond coached Susannah Aboff to consecutive Ivy League individual championships in 2008 and 2009.
 It marked only the third time in league history that a player had won consecutive individual conference championships.
 Aboff earned All-Ivy League honors three times during her career in becoming just the second player in school history to be named to the all-league team three times in her career.
 During her four seasons at Princeton, only the Tigers and Harvard performed consistently well in the conference championship by finishing in the top four of the team championships from 2007-10.

 RECRUITING SUCCESS AT FLORIDA STATE